JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

       {type="note"}

-* **Don’t disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html)** without having a good reason to.
+* **Don't disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html)** without having a good reason to.
 [Kotlin/Native runs from the Gradle daemon](https://blog.jetbrains.com/kotlin/2020/03/kotlin-1-3-70-released/#kotlin-native) by default.
-When it’s enabled, the same JVM process is used and there is no need to warm it up for each compilation.
+When it's enabled, the same JVM process is used and there is no need to warm it up for each compilation.

 * **Don't use [transitiveExport = true](multiplatform-build-native-binaries.md#export-dependencies-to-binaries)**.
   Using transitive export disables dead code elimination in many cases: the compiler has to process a lot of unused code.
 It increases the compilation time.